SkafteNicki/dtu_mlops/s7_deployment/apis.md

     3. Try to redo some of the exercise yourself using `curl`.

 That ends the intro session on `requests`.
-Do not worry if you are still not completly comfortable with sending requests, we are going to return do how we do it in practise when we have actually created our own API.
+Do not worry if you are still not completely comfortable with sending requests, we are going to return do how we do it in practise when we have actually created our own API.
 If you want to learn more about the `requests` package you can checkout [this tutorial](https://realpython.com/python-requests/) and if you want to see more example on how to use `curl` you can checkout